-The theme for Safety and Health Week this year is "Saving Our Own...An Inside Job."
+The theme for Safety and Health Week this year is "Train Like You Fight!"
 Most people are aware of the physical demands that first response activities place on firefighters and EMS providers.
-But it is important to also realize the impact that fighting fires and responding to emergencies has on the mental wellbeing of emergency personnel. firefighters and EMS providers face the risk of many behavioral health concerns such as anxiety, depression, burnout, and post-traumatic stress disorder, among others.
+But it is important to also realize the impact that fighting fires and responding to emergencies has on the mental wellbeing of emergency personnel.
+Firefighters and EMS providers face the risk of many behavioral health concerns such as anxiety, depression, burnout, and post-traumatic stress disorder, among others.

 It is critical that the emergency service community recognize the importance of mental well-being and create a culture within the department that makes behavioral health a priority.
 Use the International Fire/EMS Safety and Health Week to open the dialogue within your department about behavioral health issues and focus on what you can do to foster positive behavioral health practices all year long.

 TEEX offers numerous Safety, ICS-Command, and NFA Field Delivery courses across Texas to support safe operations and health & safety.

 Chief Robert Moore, TEEX ESTI, encourages emergency service organization chiefs, fire and EMS personnel to focus on the safety and health measures they need to take both on and off duty to make sure they stay strong and ready to serve their communities at a moment's notice.

 Remember….”Do Your Part to Ensure Everyone Goes Home!”

 TEEX Certificates: TEEX ESTI is supporting departments/agencies by providing certificates for those participating in the 2014 Safety and Health Week.
 Registration Kit - coming soon!